Alcohol, Tobacco, and Other Drug Programs

-FCPS offers activities and learning experiences which focus on the many ways marijuana, alcohol, tobacco/vaping, and other drug use can negatively impact student lives.
+FCPS offers activities and learning experiences which focus on the many ways cannabis, alcohol, nicotine/vaping, and other drug use can impact student lives.

 Effective July 1, 2019, Section § 22.1-277 §18.2-251.1:1 of the Code of Virginia was amended to authorize possession or distribution of Cannabidiol Oil (CBD) and Tetrahydrocannabinolic Acid (THC-A) Oil.

-Students who violate the Alcohol, Tobacco, and Other Drug (ATOD) regulation of the Student Rights and Responsibilities (SR&R) take part in our ATOD Intervention Program.
+Students who violate the Alcohol, Tobacco, and Other Drug (ATOD) regulation of the Student Rights and Responsibilities (SR&R) take part in our SAP Program.

 Students meet with a Substance Abuse Prevention Specialist (SAPS) in school during the school day.
 The SAPS assesses a student’s level of substance use and provide appropriate level of intervention, which can include: